 When a prospect replies positively, do not dump your portfolio or launch into a pitch.
 Ask one question that moves the conversation forward:

 Great to hear, [First name].
-Quick question — what is driving the timing on this?
-Is there a specific launch, rebrand, or initiative that has a deadline attached?
+Quick question: what is driving the timing on this?
+Is there a specific launch, rebrand, or initiative with a deadline attached?

 If they have a specific timeline, propose a 30-minute discovery call within the next few days.
 If they are exploring, propose a 15-minute intro call with no commitment.
 Match your ask to their urgency.